Worlds Apart but not Strangers: Holocaust Education and Indian Education for All

 Photo: Perspective at Deer Medicine Rocks

-In this experiential, inquiry-based seminar, participating educators will explore connections between these two topics.
-Sponsored by The Olga Lengyel Institute (TOLI), the seminar explores the past, including the impact of policies issued during the Holocaust and U.S. policies that impacted Native peoples.
-The seminar also focuses on the present, as participants consider the roles – perpetrator, ally, bystander – individuals choose for themselves in their daily interactions with one another, as well as stereotypes and biases that influence interactions in local schools and communities today.
+Worlds Apart But Not Strangers: Holocaust Education and Indian Education for All is designed for individuals and teams interested in finding relevance for today in Holocaust Education and Montana-mandated Indian Education for All (IEFA).
+In this experiential, inquiry-based seminar, participating educators will discover ways to find connections between these two topics.
+Sponsored by The Olga Lengyel Institute (TOLI), the seminar will explore the past, including the impact of policies issued during the Holocaust and U.S. policies that have affected Native peoples in this country.
+The seminar will also focus on the present, as participants consider the roles – perpetrator, ally, bystander – individuals choose for themselves in their daily interactions with one another, as well as stereotypes and biases that influence interactions in local schools and communities today.
+Educators will be asked to envision the world they hope their children will live in and design an action plan to help their classroom, school, and/or community move toward that ideal.
+Program highlights include field experiences from the Billings Jewish community and the Native peoples of Montana.

 Further details:

-• Books, materials, and entrance fees were provided
+• Books, materials, and entrance fees provided

-• Meals: Lunches and one dinner were provided
+• Meals: Lunches and one dinner provided

 • Professional development credit: 3 MSU-B graduate credits for $135 total